Judge advocate general

 How long does the application process take?

-All applications must be uploaded into the online application system no later than the 10th of the month prior to the accession board.
+All applications must be uploaded into the online application system no later than the 10th day of the month prior to the accession board.
 Once you submit your materials online, you will select an interview location.
-Please allow 3–4 business days for personnel from the interview location to reach out to you to schedule an interview.
-Interviews must be completed by the first of the month of the accession board.
-The accession board makes recommendations on selection to the Judge Advocate General.
-Once the Judge Advocate General approves the list of accessions, selection notifications are provided to all applicants.
-Results are usually provided within 60–90 days after the board meets.
+A Staff Judge Advocate will contact you to schedule your interview before the first day of the month of the accession board.
+The accession board makes selection recommendations to The Judge Advocate General (TJAG).
+Once TJAG approves the list of accessions, selection notifications are provided to all applicants.
+Results are usually provided within 30–60 days after the board meets.

 Once selected, when can I start active duty?